Velocidex/velociraptor-docs-old/2018/11/13/velociraptor_training_at_nzitf.rst

 .. more::

-The training material can be downloaded here `"Velociraptor NZITF training" <nzitf_velociraptor.pdf>`_.
+The training material can be downloaded here `"Velociraptor NZITF training" </resources/nzitf_velociraptor.pdf>`_.

 .. author:: default